Vending is not a crime

 By the numbers

-Together, Swell and California Street Vendors established a growing coalition of engaged partners, street vendors, and community, secured and amplified public endorsements from elected officials, and generated enough buzz for hundreds of Californians across the state to take action.
-Over 1,200 direct calls and emails to legislators.
-As a result, street vendors won.
+Together, Swell and California Street Vendors established a growing coalition of engaged partners, street vendors, and community, secured and amplified public endorsements from elected officials, and generated enough buzz from hundreds of Californians across the state to take action.
+After more than 1,200 direct calls and emails to legislators, street vendors won.
 Senate Bill 972 was signed into law by Governor Gavin Newsom on September 23, 2022.